U.S. Customs and Border Protection (CBP), Department of Homeland Security.

 Form Number: I-408.

-Abstract: CBP Form I-408, Application to Pay Off or Discharge Alien Crewman, is used as an application by the owner, agent, consignee, charterer, master, or commanding officer of any vessel or aircraft arriving in the United States to obtain permission from the Secretary of the Department of Homeland Security to pay off or discharge alien crewmen.
+Abstract: CBP Form I-408, Application to Pay Off or Discharge an Alien Crewman, is used as an application by the owner, agent, consignee, charterer, master, or commanding officer of any vessel or aircraft arriving in the United States to obtain permission from the Secretary of the Department of Homeland Security to pay off or discharge an alien crewman.
 This form is submitted to the CBP officer having jurisdiction over the area in which the vessel or aircraft is located at the time of application.
 CBP Form I-408 is authorized by Section 256 of the Immigration and Nationality Act (8 U.S.C.
-1286) and provided for by 8 CFR 252.1(h).
-This form is accessible at: http://www.cbp.gov/sites/default/files/documents/CBP%20Form%20I-408.pdf.
+1286) and provided for 8 CFR 252.1(h).
+This form is accessible at: https://www.cbp.gov/newsroom/publications/forms.

 Current Actions: CBP proposes to extend the expiration date of this information collection with no change to the burden hours or to the information collected.